sjsu-library/unionist/_template/unionist--text-0047.md

   by a convicted murderer!
-There is<br>  something quite romantic in all this—inasmuch as it savors of the notions held<br>  in olden times—for instance, the chivalric days of the Sixth Harry:<br></p><p>  <em>Cade.</em>  Thou hast most notoriously corrupted the youth of the realm, in erecting&nbsp;<br>  a grammar school.
-It will be proved to thy face that thou hast those about<br>  thee, that usually talk of a noun and a verb, and such abominable words as no<br>  christian can endure to hear.”<br>  <em>Nantucket Inquirer</em></p>"
+There is<br>  something quite romantic in all this—inasmuch as it savors of the notions held<br>  in olden times—for instance, the chivalric days of the Sixth Harry:<br></p><p>  <em>Cade.</em>  Thou hast most notoriously corrupted the youth of the realm, in erecting a grammar school.
+It will be proved to thy face that thou hast those about<br>  thee, that usually talk of a noun and a verb, and such abominable words as no<br>  christian can endure to hear.”<br>
+  \ <em>Nantucket Inquirer</em></p>"
 scholarlyNotes:
-commentary:
+commentary: Support from Nantucket shows how far the news could travel in maritime circles.
 relatedPeople: Prudence Crandall; Oliver Watkins (inferred)
 featured: 'Yes'
 repeated: